AsifKabirAntu/promptveo3/STRIPE_SETUP_GUIDE.md

-# 🚀 Stripe Subscription Setup Guide
+# 🚀 Stripe Payment Setup Guide (Updated for One-time Payments)

-This guide will walk you through setting up Stripe payments for your PromptVeo3 subscription system.
+This guide will walk you through setting up Stripe payments for your PromptVeo3 one-time payment system.

 ## 📋 Prerequisites